 Visual changes to this improved CR-V are minimal; a blue-ringed Honda badge on the grille, smarter 18-inch alloy wheels and standard rear privacy glass - that's about it.
 This, apparently, is still (according to Honda) 'the world's favourite SUV', so a lot of people are going to have an opinion on how this fifth generation version looks.
 Most should be satisfied.
 There's plenty of chrome to please the Transatlantic crowd, while wide arches and large wheels pushed closer to the car's extremities help in delivering a bit of kerbside presence.
 Overall though, there's nothing too controversial here.
 Perhaps that's as it should be.
 This car's visual appeal has always been low key and you sense that's exactly the way loyal customers like it.
 Inside, the recent changes are a bit more obvious; a smarter silver finish for the centre console, the door cards and the dashboard.
 As before, many of the fixtures and fittings are borrowed from the brand's tenth generation Civic - including the instrument binnacle you view through the three-spoke wheel.
 It's one of those combination digital and analogue affairs, with stylised analogue temperature and fuel gauges flanking a central TFT-LCD screen.
 The back seat's pretty spacious.
 Sadly, the optional 3rd row seating you could have with the old conventional 1.5-litre petrol engine can't be packaged into this Hybrid model.
 The boot isn't as large as it was on that previous conventional combustion variant either, capacity falling from 561-litres to 497-litres in this Hybrid version (and 1,694-litres with the rear bench folded).

 Extra technology has to be accompanied by plumper pricing, which is why the CR-V range now starts from just over £30,000.
 A few extra items of equipment are added in here to sugar the pill, including smarter 18-inch alloy wheels and, on the flagship 'EX' spec, standard wireless smartphone charging.
-There's a choice of four trim levels, 'S', 'SE', 'SR' and 'EX'.
+There's a choice of five trim levels, 'S', 'SE', 'SR', 'Sport Line' and 'EX'.
 Even base 'S' models get full-LED headlamps, an 8-speaker DAB audio system and powered lumbar support.
-The most obvious rival to this car is the similarly priced Toyota RAV4 hybrid, the only other self charging full-Hybrid in the segment will.
-Other rivals use either nominal mild hybrid technology, or pricey plug-in PHEV tech.
+The most obvious rival to this car is the similarly priced Toyota RAV4 hybrid; you might also consider HEV hybrid versions of the Kia Sportage and the Hyundai Tucson.
+All other class contenders use either nominal mild hybrid technology, or pricey plug-in PHEV tech.
 All CR-V variants get a very high standard of safety kit, with the 'Honda Sensing' package offering one of the most comprehensive suite of active safety and driver assistive technologies in the class, combining radar and camera tech.
 Included are 'Forward Collision Warning', a 'Collision Mitigating Braking' system, a 'Lane Keep Assist' system, 'Lane Departure Warning', 'Road Departure Mitigation' and 'Traffic Sign Recognition'.
 The basic design is pretty safe too, thanks to Honda's 'ACE' 'Advanced Compatibility Engineering' body structure design technology, which employs a network of connected structural elements to distribute crash energy more evenly.

 By Jonathan Crouch